-PM 1.1 A current IPM plan addresses practices used to prevent and avoid pest problems and control measures for key pests typically requiring intervention to produce a successful crop.
-A document review shall verify that there is a current IPM plan, which addresses practices used to prevent and avoid pest problems and control measures for key pests typically requiring intervention to produce a successful crop.
+PM 1.1 A current IPM plan, which through the eight elements identified in the guidance, addresses practices used to prevent and avoid pest problems and control measures for key pests that might require intervention to produce a successful crop.
+A document review shall verify that there are current IPM crop-specific plans, which address: Typical pest problems; Preventative practices that reduce the likelihood of such problems; Techniques for early identification and monitoring of pest problems; Use of monitoring results and economic thresholds (where available) to inform pest management and pesticide application decisions; Criteria for choosing among non-chemical and chemical pest management methods; Risk analyses of potential pesticide treatments using the online PRT tool; Potential mitigation strategies for any high risks that are identified in the PRT analysis; and Applicable mitigation strategies are listed for any pests at risk of developing resistance to pesticides.
 PM 1.2 If the Grower contracts with an outside pest control advisor (PCA) for pest management plan development and implementation, the licensed PCA is trained in IPM and economically independent from any pesticide company.
-Minor A document review shall verify that outside PCAs involved in the IPM plan development and implementation are: 1.
+A document review shall verify that outside PCAs involved in the IPM plan development and implementation are: 1.
 Licensed and trained in IPM; and 2.
 Independent from pesticide manufacturers and retailers through a signed statement.
-PM 1.3 The IPM Plan includes a risk analysis using the Pesticide Risk Tool (PRT, www.pesticiderisk.org) for all pesticides applied.
-Major A document review shall verify that all crop protection materials used have been included in an analysis generated through the Pesticide Risk Tool (PRT).
+PM 1.3 The IPM Plan includes a risk analysis using the Pesticide Risk Tool (PRT, www.pesticiderisk.org) for all pesticides applied after the final harvest of the previous season or most recently audited period through to the audit date.
+The PRT is used to minimize higher risk pesticide applications.
+A document review shall verify that all crop protection materials used have been included in an analysis generated through the Pesticide Risk Tool (PRT).
+If a grower has a "high risk pesticide application" (HRPA) in any given year, a document review shall verify that a root cause analysis has been conducted and a correction action plan has been implemented to minimize the risk of a second consecutive HRPA.
+Management interviews and/or a document review shall verify that the grower and the PCA have reviewed the IPM plan and the specific circumstances attendant to each HRPA in the previous year(s) to develop pest management strategies that are intended to minimize their reoccurrence.
+A HRPA is defined as a single pesticide application that is rated "High" on 4 or more indices using the Pesticide Risk Tool.
 PM 1.4 A written drift management plan details practices and standards in place to minimize off-target movement of pesticides through the air.
-Major A review of the written Drift Management Plan shall verify that it details practices to minimize off-target movement of crop protection materials through the air.
-Chandrad DM C Conventional matricina are smalled associated with the IDM stars
+A review of the written Drift Management Plan shall verify that it details practices to minimize off-target movement of crop protection materials through the air.
+PM 1.5 The grower shall document pest management activities carried out in accordance with the current IPM plan.
+A document review shall verify that the pest management activities were carried out consistent with the current IPM plan and explanations given for any deviations.
+Information provided may include: 1.
+Preventative practices for expected pests; 2.
+Monitoring data for potential pest (including incidence of parasitization), and natural enemy populations.
+3. Decision criteria (e.g., reference to economic thresholds, if available) for taking active measures to mitigate pest problems; 4.
+Specific pest management methods employed in response to decision criteria; and 5.
+Implemented resistance management plan, if needed.